 The response to each section shall include remarks on how the proposer currently provides these types of services, and how it plans to approach the design, installation, integration and implementation for the Toll Project.
 Proposers shall not write sections saying "will comply", but must fully describe how the proposer already will comply, and what expertise and unique insights it has in developing a compliant solution.
-Note that the technical response section has a 75 125 page limit for the RBOC roadside, a 100 125 page limit for the RBOC back office and a 50 page limit for the RBOC general requirements.
-In addition there is a 100 page limit for the ETC component and a 100 page limit for the Operations Services component.
+Note that the technical response section has a 75 page limit.